jasonp/botspade/readme.md

-# BotSpade: A Customizeable Twitch.tv Chat Bot
+# BotSpade: A Customizable Twitch.tv Chat Bot

 Allow your viewers to bet with virtual points on your wins and losses, and other things.